deis/workflow/README.md

 {"etcdserver":"2.2.1","etcdcluster":"2.2.0"}
 ```

 Next build the deis/workflow image and push it to a Docker registry.
-The `$DEV_REGISTRY` environment variable must point to a registry accessible to your Kubernetes cluster.
+The `$DEIS_REGISTRY` environment variable must point to a registry accessible to your Kubernetes cluster.
 You may need to configure the Docker engines on your Kubernetes nodes to allow `--insecure-registry 192.168.0.0/16` (or the appropriate address range).

 ```console
 $ make docker-build docker-push